mhenrixon/sidekiq-unique-jobs/README.md

 The missing unique jobs for sidekiq

-# Documentation
+## Documentation

 This is the documentation for the master branch.
 You can find the documentation for each release by navigating to its tag: https://github.com/mhenrixon/sidekiq-unique-jobs/tree/v5.0.10.

 Below are links to the latest major versions (4 & 5):

 - [v5.0.10](https://github.com/mhenrixon/sidekiq-unique-jobs/tree/v5.0.10)
 - [v4.0.18](https://github.com/mhenrixon/sidekiq-unique-jobs/tree/v4.0.18)

 ## Requirements

 See https://github.com/mperham/sidekiq#requirements for what is required.
 Starting from 5.0.0 only sidekiq >= 4 is supported and support for MRI <= 2.1 is dropped.
 ActiveJob is not supported

-Version 5 requires redis >= 3
+Version 6 requires Redis >= 3 and pure Sidekiq, no ActiveJob supported anymore.
+See [About ActiveJob](https://github.com/mhenrixon/sidekiq-unique-jobs/wiki/About-ActiveJob) for why.

-### ActiveJob

-Due to the simplicity of ActiveJob and the complexity of this game there is no officially supported way of doing ActiveJob.
-If you want to use uniqueness you should be using sidekiq directly.
-I know some projects started by using ActiveJob out of ignorance and someone has to do a whole lot of work to migrate the workers to use sidekiq directly...

-If you are in this position and you can't figure it out; I have done such migrations for really big clients before.
-I am a consultant with a ton of experience on such jobs.
-My rate is fair and I am easy to get along with.

-If that is not an option I apologize.
-This gem won't support ActiveJob moving forward.
-It would require monkey patching too much.

 ## Installation